-Default (the type of the install source) Values Floppy or CD or Network or Other Key Required No, unless one or more of the Update keys above are set.
-Example Update keys above are setUpdate Source Drive Type = Network Purpose Specifies the type of all source directories identified in the keys above; all directories must be of the same type.
+Default (the type of the install source)

+Values Floppy or CD or Network or Other

+Key Required No, unless one or more of the Update keys above are set.

+Example Update Source Drive Type = Network

+Purpose Specifies the type of all source directories identified in the keys above; all directories must be of the same type.